firasgb/XClone/README.md

 ## Contributing
 - Open issues or PRs.
 If you plan to run locally, follow the setup steps above and ensure you have a local MongoDB instance or a cloud MongoDB URI.

----
-If you want, I can also:
-- Add a `README` section describing the main API endpoints.
-- Add a simple GitHub Actions workflow to run linting or tests before push.